JNRowe/jnrowe.github.io/articles/fossil.rst

 -------------------

-One of the proclaimed benefits of using ``fossil`` is that it handles many aspects of a project's :abbr:`ALM (Application Lifecycle Management)`; version control, issue tracking, documentation(via a wiki), etc.  However, and this is only my opinion, it feels like it does of all of these in a suboptimal manner.
+One of the proclaimed benefits of using ``fossil`` is that it handles many aspects of a project's |ALM|; version control, issue tracking, documentation(via a wiki), etc.  However, and this is only my opinion, it feels like it does of all of these in a suboptimal manner.

 Version control
 '''''''''''''''

-The version control feels quite nice for the most part, definitely usable but a little annoying to work with if you're used to a modern :abbr:`DVCS (Distributed Version Control System)` like we are.
+The version control feels quite nice for the most part, definitely usable but a little annoying to work with if you're used to a modern |DVCS| like we are.

 That said it does feel like a *huge* step backwards when working with branches, and you should set aside quite a lot of time for integration issues when you